 - The Middle Trail is an intermediate trail that fluctuates from sections of smooth dirt with short climbs out of drainages to several long chunky rock gardens.
 In the uppermost section, there are several short, steep climbs littered with loose rocks.
 Making a loop with Upper Trail or Lower Trail is a good option.

-- Overall, Upper Park contains 12 scenic and challenging trails.
+- Overall, Upper Park contains 12 scenic and challenging trails and multiple combination trail options.

 - The pedestrian-only Yahi Trail in Upper Park is a recommended visit.
 Yahi Trail offers the hiker miles of scenic views along Big Chico Creek.
 Be sure to wear comfortable shoes and to bring plenty of drinking water.